Nicovz21/TeamA5/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/enhanced-map-tiles.md

 This enhanced map tile is defined by the `EndLevelBox` class.
 Its job is simple upon being touched by the player, it will set the player's "level state" to `LEVEL_COMPLETED`, which tells the player to do its win animation and whatever else may follow the level being completed afterwards.
+This also has the `JUMP_THROUGH_PLATFORM` tile type, and thus can be stood on.

 ```java
 if (intersects(player)) {